Sencha is the most popular green tea in Japan. It’s bright and grassy (in a good way) when made properly. See how to make it hot and cold.

 Using cool or room temperature filtered water.

-STEP 2: Cover pitcher and put in refrigerator for at least 3 hours.
+STEP 2: Cover pitcher and put in refrigerator for 3 hours.

 Green tea doesn’t need a long time to cold brew like black or oolong tea.